ggear/cloudera-framework/README.md

 mvn install -PPKG
 ```

-Alternatively, the module can be included as binary dependency in maven, an example of pulling in the core client bill-of-matierals and test harness is seen below:
+Alternatively, the module can be included as a binary dependency in maven, an example of pulling in the core client bill-of-matierals and test harness is seen below:

 ```xml
 	<repositories>